jebif/jebif_website/README.md

 Made by Alexandre Lerévérend: ask for any question.

 ### TODO:
--cron in users is not correct yet, some unknown files are called (need to change links)
+-cron in users is not correct yet, some unknown files are called (need to change links).
+Need many corrections.

--navbar isn't aesthetic yet

--remove unwanted old code (currently commented) when sure it's not needed

 -check if emails are sent correctly ( maybe some changes in settings for that too, plus all the methods and functions in users)

 -add a page with a form to create an election (or not if admin interface is enough)

--add a page with a form to create an event (for everyuser? if yes, limit to only one pending event)
+-delete pendingEvents when it's validated (use atomic to not delete is the Event wasn't created)

+-check setting, maybe change timezone and stuff

+-develop more the admin interface for pendingEvents (name, etc)

+-create a dictionnary with categories as keys and subcategories as values to create the database instantly?

+-Finish the documentation if needed (only models done)

+-Finish this README.